-Selected by Oakland Raiders in third round (95th overall) of 2012 NFL Draft, April 27, 2012…Signed first contract, July 28, 2012.
+Selected by Oakland Raiders in the third round (95th overall) of 2012 NFL Draft, April 27, 2012.

-2012: Dressed for 14 games and played in nine, with one start; inactive for two others…Played 110 offensive snaps…Versatile big man took preseason practice reps at both left and right guard, and tackle, to provide key depth on the Raiders’ line…Inactive for season’s first two games…(9/23) vs. Pit.: Dressed for the first time, creating depth with Khalif Barnes (groin) inactive, but did not play…(10/14) at Atl.: Made his NFL debut, as part of the field-goal and PAT units…(11/11) at Bal.: Played most of the fourth quarter, taking his first snaps on the offensive line; began at guard before moving to tackle…(11/18) vs. NO: Saw several snaps as a blocking tight end, helping Marcel Reece to 103 yards on the ground…(12/16) vs. KC: As a blocking tight end, helped pave path for 203 rushing yards, including 110 from Darren McFadden, in 15-0 win…(12/23) at Car.: Saw spot duty as a blocking TE, then played the final two series at right guard for an injured Mike Brisiel (concussion)…(12/30) at SD: Made his first career start, playing 37 snaps while alternating at right guard with fellow rookie Lucas Nix; helped protect Terrelle Pryor in his first NFL start, shutting out a Chargers defense that had piled up 11 sacks the week before.
+2012: Dressed for 14 games and played in nine, with one start…Inactive for two others…(10/14) at Atl.: Made his NFL debut on special teams…(11/11) at Bal.: Played most of the fourth quarter, taking his first snaps on the offensive line…Began at guard before moving to tackle…(11/18) vs. NO: Saw several snaps as a blocking tight end, helping RB Marcel Reece to 103 yards on the ground…(12/16) vs. KC: As a blocking tight end, helped pave path for 203 rushing yards, including 110 from RB Darren McFadden, in the 15-0 win…(12/23) at Car.: Saw spot duty as a blocking tight end, then played the final two series at right guard for an injured G Mike Brisiel…(12/30) at SD: Made his first career start, playing 37 snaps while alternating at right guard…Helped protect QB Terrelle Pryor in his first NFL start, shutting out a Chargers defense that had piled up 11 sacks the week before.

-PERSONAL: Brother-in-law, Paul Kruger, the Ravens' second-round selection in the 2009 NFL Draft, starts on the Cleveland defensive line after helping Baltimore to a Super Bowl title in 2012...Attended Skyline High School in Salt Lake City, Utah…An all-state selection in 2004, adding Region III Player of the Year and team Most Valuable Player honors, also served as team captain…Led team to region title and state semifinals…Led team to state finals as a sophomore and junior…Also lettered three years in basketball and twice in track…A three-time honor-roll student and an academic all-state pick, also received a Scholar Leader Athlete nomination from the National Football Foundation and College Hall of Fame…Served an LDS mission for two years…Volunteered at the Gatorade Junior Training Camp in San Leandro, Calif., in November 2012.
+PERSONAL: Attended Skyline High School in Salt Lake City, Utah…An all-state selection in 2004, adding Region III Player of the Year and team Most Valuable Player honors…Served as team captain…Led team to region title and state semifinals…Led team to state finals as a sophomore and junior…Also lettered three years in basketball and twice in track…A three-time honor-roll student and an academic all-state pick, also received a Scholar Leader Athlete nomination from the National Football Foundation and College Hall of Fame...Brother-in-law, Paul Kruger, plays for the Cleveland Browns…Served an LDS mission for two years…Participated in the NFL Play 60 Character/Youth Football Camp in 2013 and 2014, helping children with their football skills and passed on messages of teamwork, hard work and leadership…Joined fellow offensive lineman in assisting the Youth Football Clinic – City of Oakland Parks and Recreation…Volunteered at the Gatorade Junior Training Camp in San Leandro, Calif., in November 2012.